Ke'Bryan Hayes Player Props: Pirates vs. Brewers

 Ke'Bryan Hayes At The Plate

-- Hayes has 15 doubles, five triples, four home runs and 15 walks while batting .257.
+- Hayes is hitting .257 with 15 doubles, five triples, four home runs and 15 walks.

-- He has hit a long ball in 6.3% of his games this season, and 1.5% of his plate appearances.
+- In 6.3% of his games this year, he has hit a long ball, and 1.5% of his trips to the plate.

-- Hayes has had at least one RBI in 22.2% of his games this year (14 of 63), with more than one RBI seven times (11.1%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 23.4% of his games this season, Hayes has picked up at least one RBI.
+In eight of those games (12.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 25 of 63 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.